paritytech/polkadot-sdk/src/api/chainHead_v1_call.md

 }
 ```

-Where `output` is the hex-encoded output of the runtime function call.
+Where `output` is the hexadecimal-encoded output of the runtime function call.

 Alternatively, `result` can also be: